-The Drexel University File Server (sometimes referred to as a "network drive" or a "shared drive") may be used by groups to store files that they are working on collaboratively.
-Each department is allowed 100 GB of storage on the file server; each folder in a directory can typically hold 450 MB.
+The Drexel University File Server, files.drexel.edu, (sometimes referred to as a "network drive" or a "shared drive") may be used by groups to store files that they are working on collaboratively.
+Each department is allocated 100 GB of storage on the file server.

-To create a shared folder on the regular file server, provide the Accounts Office (email@example.com) with your department name and the user IDs of people who should have access.
+To create a shared folder on the regular file server, provide the Accounts Office (firstname.lastname@example.org) with your department name and the user IDs of people who should have access.
 Permissions can be granted to entire folders or restricted to specific subfolders.
 If the shared folder is for a Project, including inter-departmental collaboration, please let the Accounts Office know in your request.

-For the secured file server, email your department name, a brief description of the data you are looking to store, an estimation as to how much storage space will be required, and point of contact to the IT Security team at firstname.lastname@example.org.
-You will receive a spreadsheet to fill in with all necessary users (abc123 userIDs) and the computer names.
-Additional access for users can be granted later by emailing email@example.com with a list of userIDs and computer names.
+For the secured file server, email your department name, a brief description of the data you are looking to store, an estimation as to how much storage space will be required, and point of contact to the IT Operational Security team at email@example.com.
+Additional access for users can be granted later by emailing firstname.lastname@example.org with a list of userIDs and computer names.

 The University File Server is for storing active shared documents and should not be used to back up computers; IT offers other file backup services for both personal and university-owned computers.

 Permissions can be granted to entire folders or restricted to specific subfolders (restricting specific files is not recommended).
-Shared folders and files on the file server can only be accessed via connection to the Drexel domain.
+Shared folders and files on the file server can only be accessed while on campus or via Drexel VPN if off campus.